Kaiyali/SoccerGame/README.md

 ### Process

 #### Step One - Player movement
-Apply the logic for the drag and move forward
+Apply the logic for the drag and move forward:
 ```processing
 void mousePressed(){
   tmx = mouseX;